clairefuzzyelephant/clarity-eats/src/blog/koreaDay7-8.md

     />
 </div>

 We ate dinner in Ikseondong as well, at a tteokkbokki place called Namdobunsik (남도분식).
-Up until then I didn't realize that I've never eaten "fresh" tteokkbokki - or rather, I've always had pre-cooked tteokkbokki (that most likely came from a pre-made frozen package).
+Up until then I didn't realize that I've never eaten "fresh" tteokkbokki - or rather, I've always had pre-cooked tteokkbokki (that most likely came from a frozen package).
 This place served tteokkbokki raw on the portable stoves, and we watched it cook in front of us, much like dakgalbi.
-The difference in taste was definitely noticeable, with this tteokkbokki being much chewier and had a more even consistency.
+The difference in taste was definitely noticeable, with this tteokkbokki being much chewier and having a more even consistency.
 The spice level was also higher than the most of the packaged ones I've eaten, and although I enjoyed it a lot, I probably downed at least three glasses of water in the span of an hour.

 <div>
     <img src="../images/koreaDay7-8/ddeokbokki.jpg"